NetworkBlockDevice/nbd/doc/proto.md

 on exports which may be served either via TLS or in plain text unless the client insists on TLS.

-### Status

-This functionality has not yet been implemented by the reference implementation, but was implemented by qemu and subsequently by other users, so has been moved out of the "experimental" section.

 ## Values

 This section describes the value and meaning of constants (other than